lehbyte/lehbyte.github.io/_posts/2019-04-30-Setup-Flask.md

 10. app.run("127.0.0.1")
 ```

-Then make the script accessible and executable by running the following command:
+We can then make the script accessible and executable by running the following command:
 `$ chmod a+x app.py`
-Now run it; `$ ./app.py`
+And run it; `$ ./app.py`
-Navigate to `127.0.0.1:5000` or `localhost:5000` in your browser.
+Navigate to `127.0.0.1:5000` or `localhost:5000` in our browser.
-If you see a page displaying the words Welcome to my flask application congratulations.
+We should expect to see a page displaying the words Welcome to my flask application congratulations.

-## How is this working?

-I will now describe what each line of code in our `app.py` script does.
+I will now describe what each line of code in our `app.py` script does before breaking things up.
-That is lines; `1, 2, 4, 6, 7, 10`
+The lines are; `1, 2, 4, 6, 7, 10`

-## Line 1. #!myenv/bin/python
+### Line 1. #!myenv/bin/python

-The first line tells bash to execute your script using the instance of python installed in your virtual environment.
-You can use one virtual environment for multiple flask apps so it’s not necessary and is quite wasteful to have a virtual environment for every flask app you have (in my opinion).
-So if you want to build two  or more flask applications using one virtual machine then it would have to reside one level above those flask applications.
+The first line tells bash to execute our script using the instance of python installed in our virtual environment.
+We can use one virtual environment for multiple flask apps so it’s not necessary and is quite wasteful to have a virtual environment for every flask app We have (in my opinion).
+So if We want to build two  or more flask applications using one virtual machine then it would have to reside one level above those flask applications.

 For example;